ml5js/ml5-website-v02-docsify/docs/reference/image-classifier-tm.md

 - **media**: An HTML or p5.js image, video, or canvas element to run the classification on.
 - **kNumber**: The number of labels returned by the image classification.
-- **callback(output, error)**: OPTIONAL.
+- **callback(output, error)**: Optional.
 A callback function to handle the output of the classification.

 **Returns:**
 A promise that resolves to the estimation output.